Piyush11101/100-DAYS-OF-ML-CODE/README.md

 # Day9
 I spent a lot of time learning geometrical intuition of SVM today and already started writing an article on it.
 Will be posting it tomorrow.

+# Day10
+Today I went deep into SVM.
+Got a very good intuition about Soft margin SVM and Hard margin SVM and the maths behind them.My blog is in progress and it will be completed by tomorrow by sure.